oluwadunni1/coop-database/README.md

 **3.1 Publishing Member Statements**

-The database was exported to generate member-specific account statements, allowing each member to review their yearly transactions.[View Report Here](https://5a90nh-dunni-olu0ajayi.shinyapps.io/FinReport/).
+The database was deployed to a cloud server, enabling members access to their personalized account statements and review their annual transactions.
+[View Report Here](https://5a90nh-dunni-olu0ajayi.shinyapps.io/statement/).

 **3.2 Administrative Report**

-A comprehensive report was also generated to provide insights into the cooperative society's overall financial performance.
+A comprehensive report was also generated to provide insights into the cooperative society's financial performance.

 ## 4. Database Schema
 The key tables in the database include: